top of page

 Resting in the shade during rest breaks is a common approach as it expedites the reduction of core temperature compared to resting in the sun (DeMartini et al., 2011).
-Solar radiation also limits tolerance of physical work in a step-wise manner (see graph) (Otani et al., 2016).
+Solar radiation also limits tolerance of physical work in a step-wise manner (Figure 2) (Otani et al., 2016).
 Furthermore prolonged exposure to simulated solar radiation of the head and neck impairs performance of cognitively dominated (such as mathematic calculations) and motor task performances (fine adjustments of force) (Pill et al., 2020).
 By impacting work and recovery periods, solar radiation contributes to heat stress symptoms.
 We recently reported that for workers based in Northern Australia, chronic heat stress was strongly associated with increased exposure to direct sunlight and hot surfaces (Carter et al., 2020).

 While the lack of solar radiation - heat stress research requires addressing, the example and limited evidence presented here support the need to account for solar radiation during the planning of work activities.
 Such planning should include controls to mitigate the impact of solar radiation on workers health, safety and performance.